 Students wishing to take a class as a Directed Study must have completed at least 30 credits, with a minimum cumulative GPA of 3.0.
-Directed Study must be approved by the instructor as well as the Chief Academic Officer.
+Directed Study must be approved by the instructor as well as the Vice President of Academic Affairs.
 No more than one (1) class per semester may be taken as Directed Study, no more than a total of seven (7) credits for the duration of the student's educational experience at Mesalands Community College.
 The student will be responsible for the same fees and tuition paid for a traditional class.